BekMart/pile_fansite/README.md

 ### - The Tour Page

 - The Tour page details any upcoming events that the band are performing.
 It clearly states in a table format the date, venue and a link to purchase tickets from another site, which will open in a seperate window, to enable the user to easily return to this website.
-- Users will come to this page to see where and when the band are playing, they can choose the most suitable event for them and easily be led to a page to purchase a ticket.
-It takes any hassle away from searching through ticket vendor sites, as this is tailored towards PILE events.
+- Users will come to this page to see when and where the band are playing, they can choose the most suitable event for them and easily be led to a page to purchase a ticket.
+It takes any hassle away from searching through ticket vendor sites, as this is tailored towards PILE events only.
-- As PILE do not currently have any upcoming events, I have just linked the tickets buttons to a ticket website, which usually sells their event tickets when they are available.
+- As PILE do not currently have any upcoming events, I have linked the tickets buttons to a ticket website, which usually sells their event tickets when they are available.

 ![Screenshot of the top of the Tour Page.
 The page title is in the centre of the fieldset box.
 Inside this there are three headings at the top of the page which are defined by being in bold and decorated with lines over and underneath (date, venue, tickets).
 Listed underneath these headings are the relevant details.
 Underneath the tickets heading are large, bold, identical buttons, which when clicked take you to a website to purchase a ticket to that particular event][tour-screen]

 ### - The Contact Page

-- The contact page is formed of two sections; the follow section and the newsletter section, the headings are displayed in bold with lines over and underneath, in unison with the previous pages.
+- The contact page is formed of two sections; the follow section and the newsletter section.
+The headings are displayed in bold with lines over and underneath, in unison with the previous pages.

-    - The follow section is a list of nine links to the bands social media and audio platforms.
+    - The follow section hosts a list of nine links to the bands social media and audio platforms.
 The links are all set out in boxes, with the name of the website the user will be directed to clearly labelled in it.
-Once clicked the targetted website will open in a new window for the user to browse, whilst leaving the current tab open with this website still displayed.
-Enabling the user to visit other sites related to the band but also still have access to this page.
+Once clicked, the targetted website will open in a new window for the user to browse, whilst leaving the current tab open with this website still displayed.
+Enabling the user to visit other sites related to the band but still have access to this page.
     - The boxes are all arranged on the page through responsive design using flex.
         - On smaller devices they are in one single column.
-        - On larger devices, they appear in a grid with 3 rows and columns.
+        - On larger devices, they appear in a grid with three rows and three columns.

 ![Screenshot of the follow section within the contacts page.
 A heading of Contact is in the top, centre of the fieldset box.
 Underneath this is a heading of follow which is bold and decorated with lines over and underneath.
 There is a grid effect of nine boxes with the name of social media and audio platforms in them in rows and columns of 3 in the centre of the section][contact-screen]

 - The newsletter section is located underneath the follow section.
     - There is a form for the user to complete to subscribe to a newsletter, with three entry points which are clearly labelled and easy to use (First name, Last name, Email address).
-The subscribe button is clearly underneath the data entry points.
+The subscribe button is underneath the data entry points.
 This form is easily visible and intuitive so the user won't have any trouble in finding and completing it.
-    - If any information is not completed in the correct format then there will be some feedback to tell the user that this hasn't worked and indicate why to encourage them to complete the form correctly.
+    - If any information is not completed in the correct format then there will be some feedback to tell the user that it hasn't worked and indicate why, to encourage them to complete the form properly.
 This will happen if:
         - Any fields are empty.
         - The email address doesn't contain an @ or . in the correct places.
     - This section is responsive on all devices, so that it fits and flows well.